EdmundGoodman/edmundgoodman.github.io/content/posts/a_faster_gelato.md

     caption="A screenshot of Jack's Gelato menu website.">}}

-Using Firefox's web inspector tools, we can trace the network requests made to load the website HTML to attempt to diagnose the sluggish loading times.
+Using Firefox's web inspector tools, we can trace the network requests made to load the website HTML to attempt to diagnose the cause of the slow loading times.

 {{< figure
     src="/images/posts/a_faster_gelato/jacks_gelato_slow_load.png"